-Historically, modern wind power projects operate with availabilities in the 95 to 99% range.
+Historically, modern wind power projects operate with an available range of 95% to 99%.
 Several components and systems of an individual wind turbine can be responsible for forced, non-routine outages such as the malfunction of mechanical and electrical components, or computer controls.
 It is anticipated that most of the outages would result from auxiliaries and controls, not malfunction or failure of the heavy rotating machinery.
 Most machinery failures are found during routine inspections, with the failing part being replaced before complete failure.